onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storage-import.md

 In case of *manual* mode, the files must be [registered manually][] by the space users.
 Registration of directories is not supported.

-This option is preferred when only a part of the collection is to be imported, but required if the storage backend does not support [automatic import scans][auto].
+This option is preferred when only a part of the data collection is to be imported, but required if the storage backend does not support [automatic import scans][auto].

 ### Storage configuration for manual import